 What is Bottom-Up Forecasting?

 Bottom-up forecasting is a method of estimating a company’s future performance by starting with low-level company data and working “up” to revenue.
-This approach starts with the detailed customer or product information and then broadens up to revenue.
+This approach starts with detailed customer or product information and then broadens up to revenue.
 This guide will provide examples of how it works and explain why it’s commonly used in financial modeling and valuation.

 Example of Bottom-Up Forecasting